asapdiscovery/asapdiscovery/docs/ecosystem/index.md

 ## Spinouts

-We are aiming to productise some aspects of the `asapdiscovery` stack into their own standalone products.
+We are aiming to productize some aspects of the `asapdiscovery` stack into their own standalone products.
 See `future` for more information.

 ### Choppa